meniYud/learning-webpack/README.md

    3.  merge with the common config file
    4.  return webpack conig objecvt consist of the common configs merged with the env-spesific configs
 5.  lastly, separate the dev start process from the prod build process.

+Adding code linters and formatters:
+1. First we add the core package: <code>yarm add -D eslint</code>
+2. Then we add react spesific plugins: <code>eslint-plugin-react eslint-plugin-react-hooks</code>
+3. and then typescript plugins: <code>@typescript-eslint/parser @typescript-eslint/eslint-plugin</code>
+4. Then we need to configure the lint rules:
+   1. in eslintrc.js reference the plugins, and you can use their "recomended" set of rules (in the extend section).
+   2. in the "rules" section, you can add any rules from the set of rules defined by aslint. (you may use "known" sets of rules such as airbnb etc)
+5. to add prettier, <code>yarn add -D prettier</code>
+6. to disable confilcting eslint rules <code>yarn add -D eslint-config-prettier</code>
+7. to rue prettier as eslint rule <code> yarn add -D eslint-plugin-prettier</code>
+8. then create .prettierrc.js with your rules
+9. lastly, add the extensions in eslint to run prettier, and the package.json command